ganrad/aks-aspnet-sqldb-rest/README.md

     **NOTE**: Remember to delete the firewall rule setting once you have finished working on all labs in this project.

+5. Copy the Azure SQL Server database (ClaimsDB) connection string.

-5. In the **ClaimsDB** tab, click on **Connection strings** in the left navigational panel (blade).
+    In the **ClaimsDB** tab, click on **Connection strings** in the left navigational panel (blade).
 Copy the SQL Server database connection string under the **ADO.NET** tab and save the value in a file.
 We will need this connection string in the next sections to configure the SQL Server database for the Claims API microservice.
 See screenshot below.

     ![alt tag](./images/A-06.PNG)